To translate this News Round Up, click here to view in browser.

 Applications Now Available: Maine Property Tax Deferral Program

 In 2021 the Maine Legislature reinstated this property tax deferral program to help seniors and the fully disabled stay in their homes and age in place.
 For qualified and approved applicants, the State of Maine will pay the property taxes each year.
 The state will place a lien on the property and all deferred taxes (and accrued interest) are repaid to the state when the property is sold or the applicant passes away.
 Find the full qualification requirements here.
 Applications must be filed with the Assessor's Office between January 1 and April 1 each year.
 Please refer any questions to: Maine Property Services, Property Tax Division, 207-624-5600 or email@example.com.

 Winter Recreation Updates

-Winter has returned to Portland and there is so much to do!
-The Parks and Recreation's Winter Recreation page has details about where to go, what to do and what the conditions are.
-Please check out their interactive map - up to date info for sledding, skiing and skating conditions throughout our parks.
+The Playground crew has been working diligently to resurface ice skating rinks this week and announced all ponds are ready for skaters!
+Be sure to bookmark the Parks and Recreation's Winter Recreation page where you can find details about where to go, what to do.
+Don’t miss their interactive conditions map - up to date info for sledding, skiing and skating conditions throughout our parks.

 Our sidewalk snow removal ordinance requires business owners to remove snow and ice from sidewalks abutting their property 12 hours following a winter storm, and residential owners to clear snow and ice abutting their property 18 hours following the end of a storm or when the City finishes snow removal operations, whichever is later.
 There are fines associated with violations to this ordinance.
 Learn more here.